Caching Fastas

 Level 2 is the heavy, persistent cache for raw data assets downloaded from NCBI or Ensembl.
 These assets are typically large—ranging from hundreds of megabytes to several gigabytes—and comprise the official compressed files (

 .fna.gz,.gtf.gz) as distributed by the source.
-The cache stores both the original compressed files in araw/subdirectory and their decompressed forms in adecompressed/subdirectory.
-This avoids repeated decompression (gunzip) overhead for downstream processing.All Level 2 downloads are verified for integrity: NCBI files are checked against the
+The cache stores both the original compressed files and their uncompressed forms.
+This avoids repeated uncompression overhead for downstream processing.All Level 2 downloads are verified for integrity: NCBI and Ensembl files are checked against the

 -